pfadler/dmftPackages/README.md

     ```

  2. Related to 1., when the `pkgs` argument is left out, the pinned version of
-    nixpkgs from `flake.lock` will be used.
+    nixpkgs from [`flake.lock`](flake.lock) will be used.

+ 3. The attribute names follow the directory structure.
+The attribute names are
+    also case-insensitive equal to `pname`.

- 3. The w2dynamics program is hosted on a private repository but to compute the
+ 4. The w2dynamics program is hosted on a private repository but to compute the
     NAR hash for downloading the prebuilt binaries you need the source code, so
     unless you have access to the source you can neither download binaries nor
     build it yourself.

- 4. All packages that have checks have their checks run when building to ensure
+ 5. All packages that have checks have their checks run when building to ensure
     the correctness of the resulting binaries.

- 5. There is also an overlay in case you want to install these packages in your
+ 6. There is also an overlay in case you want to install these packages in your
     local or global environment, e.g. on NixOS.

 ## Known issues / TODO

   - Ensure that builds are reproducible

   - macOS builds